iovisor/bcc/docs/reference_guide.md

 The real address ```addr``` may be supplied in place of ```sym```, in which case ```sym``` must be set to its default value.
 If the file is a non-PIE executable, ```addr``` must be a virtual address, otherwise it must be an offset relative to the file load address.

 Instead of a symbol name, a regular expression can be provided in ```sym_re```.
 The uprobe will then attach to symbols that match the provided regular expression.

+Uprobes can be attached to a specific process by passing `pid` to `attach_uprobe`.
+By default `pid` is set to -1, indicating the `uprobe` will be attached to all processes.
+For libraries, the uprobe will attach to the version of the library used by the process if `pid` was given.
+For how `pid` is used, see examples in [funcinterval](https://github.com/iovisor/bcc/blob/78423e1667db202012bbb032c567589175a2796c/tools/funcinterval.py#L155-L156).

 Libraries can be given in the name argument without the lib prefix, or with the full path (/usr/lib/...).
 Binaries can be given only with the full path (/bin/sh).